WHAT IS ANXIETY?

 Why do people get anxious?

 Anxiety appears to have a biological basis that evolved with us to help maintain our survival.
 Back when we existed in tribal communities for hundreds of thousands of years, it made sense to remain vigilant about our own and our tribe’s wellbeing.
-After all, if we were attacked by bears or plagued by starvation, it would likely be game over.
+After all, if we were attacked by bears or plagued by starvation, it would likely be game-over.

-Now, we exist in a world which is a great deal safer.
-However, our brain is still wired to pick up on things around us that might be interpreted as potential threats.
+Now, we exist in a world which is a great deal safer, however, our brain is still wired to pick up on things around us that might be interpreted as potential threats.
 When we find a threat, our nervous system switches into ‘Fight or Flight’ mode, revving up our heart rate, speeding up our breathing, making it hard to relax or focus.
 When this mode becomes our default, it can wreak havoc on our physical and mental wellbeing.

-How to deal with anxiety
+How do you deal with anxiety?

 Anxiety is exhausting.
 But it can be successfully managed through a range of therapeutic techniques, which include talk therapies such as Cognitive Behavioural Therapy, Acceptance and Commitment Therapy and Mindfulness practices.
 Sometimes, medication can assist in the treatment of anxiety too.